fbobrow/cubli-firmware/readme.md

 This project contains the source code for the firmware used in the Cubli project of a PhD Thesis.

-It was developed with Mbed OS for the
+It was developed with [Mbed OS](https://www.mbed.com/en/platform/mbed-os/) open-source operating system for platforms using ARM microcontrollers.

 ## Importing